YukiMinakawa/RwR/README.md

 You can change the number of the windows from an argument of RwR~.
 To form a polygon, the number of the windows must be three or more.

-inputs
+inlets
 ----------
 1 - audio source

 2 - list of the windows in radius and angles

-3 - amount of the attenuation on the wall
+3 - the energy absorbed by the wall in the reflection in decibels

-4 - X coordinate in meters
+4 - X coordinate in meters of the audio source

-5 - Y coordinate in meters
+5 - Y coordinate in meters of the audio source

 6 - outer room size in meters